TypeCarst/ProceduralCrystalTwine/README.md

 - nodes have to be set manually (position, child of nodes container, radius)
 - basic seeded generation (vertex count in node neighbourhood, vertex X,Y,Z offsets)
 - gizmos for twine nodes (black) and vertices (red)

+## Next Steps ##
+- creating the mesh
+- better calculation of vertex count per node (based on node radius of predecessor and successor nodes)
+- considering node orientation while placing vertices and offsetting them